4.

 Age | Gender | $100,000 coverage amount | $250,000 coverage amount | $500,000 coverage amount |

-Pacific Life is an A+ rated company that offers a competitively priced guaranteed universal life insurance option when compared to other carriers.
+Pacific Life is an A+ rated company that offers more affordable guaranteed universal life insurance options when compared to other insurers.
 It also offers a return-of-premium feature.
-This makes it a great choice for someone who is looking for a permanent death benefit at an affordable cost.
+This makes it a great choice for anyone looking for a permanent death benefit at an affordable cost.

-Protective Life is also A+ rated according to A.M.
-Best.
-They offer a similarly priced guaranteed universal life insurance option.
-Like with other types of life insurance, the best company for you will be dependent on your health profile and personal circumstances.
-Protective can be an affordable choice for applying for GUL with several types of common health conditions, like depression.
+Protective Life is also A+ rated according to AM Best.
+It also offers an affordable guaranteed universal life insurance policy.
+Protective can be a particularly affordable choice for people with several types of health conditions, like depression.

-The best way to determine if a universal life insurance policy is right for you is to speak with a financial advisor or licensed insurance agent.
+To determine if a guaranteed universal life insurance policy is right for you, speak with a financial advisor or licensed insurance agent.
 At Policygenius, our experts are licensed in all 50 states and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.

 Expert reviewer